 (Grant Halverson ’93)

-The place and timing were the same for 2020.
-The GAA placed flowers at the memorial, which was built as a gift from the class of 2005, who had just entered UNC when the planes crashed in New York, at the Pentagon near Washington, D.C., and in a field in Pennsylvania.
+Each year the GAA places flowers at the memorial, which was built as a gift from the class of 2005, who had just entered UNC when the planes crashed in New York, at the Pentagon, and in a field in Pennsylvania.

 Framed by a rectangle of low stone walls like those that hug the campus, the memorial garden has a plaque that bears the names of the alumni lost: Karleton Fyfe ’92, Mary Lou Hague ’96, Andrew King ’83, Ryan Kohart ’98, Dora Menchaca ’78 (MSPH) and Christopher Quackenbush ’79.

 Tar Heels, wherever they are, can take a moment during this current difficult period to reflect on that tragedy and how we have remained steadfast in our remembrance of that time, of this place and of the lives cut short.

 A stunned halt as it did on Sept.
 11, 2001.

 People were glued to TVs watching news coverage, trying to comprehend what was happening.